UnumID/Vagrant/README.md

 brew install vagrant
 ```

-Ensure is probably install on your path by typing `vagrant` in the cli and should get command help.
+Ensure is properly installed on your path by typing `vagrant` in the cli and should get command help.

 2) Install VirtualBox.
 This [guide](https://cs.hofstra.edu/docs/pages/guides/vbox_mac.html) is fairly concise.
 Be sure to do the system security step.
 Otherwise will get [errors](https://www.howtogeek.com/658047/how-to-fix-virtualboxs-%E2%80%9Ckernel-driver-not-installed-rc-1908-error/).